-Arguably the most visited waterfall in the whole country, La Fortuna waterfall is a must see in Costa Rica.
-Dropping 75 meters (246 feet) into a bright blue pool, this waterfall paints a perfect postcard of the Costa Rican jungle.
+Arguably the most visited waterfall in the whole country, La Fortuna waterfall is a must see in if you are visiting La Fortuna.
+Dropping 75 meters (246 feet) into a bright blue pool, this waterfall paints a perfect postcard of Costa Rica’s natural beauty.
+As it’s just 6 km (~4 miles) outside of the town of La Fortuna, the waterfall makes for a great half day visit.

 How to Get to La Fortuna Waterfall